 Summary of SU COVID-19 Response

 The federal government recently approved and funded The Coronavirus Aid, Relief, and Economic Security (CARES) Act which creates emergency financial aid grants for students through the Higher Education Emergency Relief Fund (HEERF).
 The purpose of the emergency funding is to assist students with the expenses incurred as it relates to the disruption of campus operations as a direct result of COVID-19, moving all campus-based classes from the campus locations, to the virtual format (South VR).
 For more information on the CARES HEERF funds, please visit our CARES Information page.
-For more information concerning the CARES funding and our quarterly report, please click Here.
+Additional information concerning the CARES funding can also be found in our quarterly reports:

 Summary of Activity: